Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Coupling control of optomechanical systems

-We thus manage to enhance single-photon optomechanical coupling ${g_0}$ in Eq.~(\ref{eq-1}) at the level of a single photon and a single phonon to ${g_{\rm{s}}}$ in Eq.~(\ref{eq-7}) at the level of a single photon and finite phonon.
+Thus, the effective optomechanical coupling is enhanced from $g_0$, which describes the coupling between a single photon and a single phonon in Eq.~(\ref{eq-1}), to $g_s$, corresponding to the coupling involving a few photons and a finite number of phonons in Eq.~(\ref{eq-7}).